Persian MS 29 (The John Rylands Research Institute and Library, The University of Manchester)

 The third right flyleaf a side (f. iiia) bears a black oval seal impression, intaglio-carved in one nasta‘līq script line, double-ruled, with the name of former owner Edward Galley

 Subsequently by Edward Galley (ca. 1750-1804) who signed and impressed his seal upon the third right flyleaf a side (f. iiia).
 He possibly obtained the volume while serving as East India Company Resident at Bushire (Bushehr) between 1780 to 1787.
-Ultimately Collector-General of Surat, India where he passed away, Galley's executors subsequently sold his library there; however, the identity of the purchaser and circumstances of the volume's arrival in Britain remain unclear (see Robinson, p.
+Ultimately Lieutentant-Governor of Surat where he passed away, after his death, Galley's family sold a portion of his library in Surat including volumes obtained by David Price (see Robinson, p.
 209).
+However, they evidently returned to Britain and subsequently sold the remainder through the London firm of Samuel Leigh Sotheby on 30 June 1837, lot 237.

 Purchased by Enriqueta Rylands (1843–1908) in 1901 from James Ludovic Lindsay, 26th Earl of Crawford (1847–1913).